SONAL-THAKUR16/Docker-MongoDb/README.md

 # 🐳 Docker MongoDB User Registration

-A simple user registration application built using Node.js, Express.js, MongoDB, and Docker.
+A simple **User Registration Web Application** built using **Node.js, Express.js, MongoDB, and Docker**.

+This project demonstrates how a frontend registration form communicates with a backend server and stores user data in a MongoDB database.

+---

 ## 📌 About the Project

-This project demonstrates how a registration form sends user information from the frontend to the backend and stores it in MongoDB.

-When a user fills in the registration form and clicks Create Account, the data is sent to the Express.js backend.
-The backend stores the submitted information in MongoDB.
+When a user fills out the registration form and clicks **Create Account**, the form data is sent to the **Express.js backend**.

+The backend processes the data and stores it in **MongoDB**.

-The stored data can then be retrieved using the /getUsers API and displayed in the terminal or browser.
+The stored data can then be retrieved using the `/getUsers` API and displayed in the browser or directly in the terminal.

-## 🔄 How It Works

-User fills the registration form
-        ↓
-Form sends data to the backend
-        ↓
-Node.js + Express.js receives the data
-        ↓
-Data is stored in MongoDB
-        ↓
-/getUsers API retrieves the data
-        ↓
-Data is displayed in the terminal
+### 🔄 Project Flow

+**Registration Form → Express.js → MongoDB → `/getUsers` API → Terminal / Browser**

+---

-## ✨ What This Project Can Do
+## ✨ Features

-- Allows users to submit a registration form
+- 📝 User registration form
-- Sends form data to the backend
+- ⚙️ Node.js and Express.js backend
+- 🍃 MongoDB database integration
-- Stores submitted user data in MongoDB
+- 💾 Stores submitted user data
-- Retrieves stored users using an API
+- 📡 `/getUsers` API for retrieving data
-- Displays stored data in the terminal
+- 💻 Display database data through the terminal
-- Runs the application using Docker
+- 🐳 Docker containerization
-- Demonstrates frontend, backend, database, and Docker integration
+- 🔧 Docker Compose support

+---

 ## 🛠️ Technologies Used